ibirnam/js_closure_tutorial/closure_tutorial.md

 Let's create a basic Electro given the following requirements:

-* Electro has to have secret identity, health, stamina, and charge level stats
+* Electro has to have health, stamina, and charge level stats
 * Electro should have a `fight` function that randomly picks between a punch, kick, or electric shock
 	* punch requires 1 stamina
 	* kick requires 2 stamina